Open Evening For Children Due to Start School in September 2024 - Tuesday 7th November 2023 - 4pm - 5.30pm

 - Remaining applications.

 In the event of over subscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given the highest priority.
 At the normal point of entry this will be based on measurements provided by the Local Authority.
-Measurements for mid-year admissions will be based on an on-line distance calculator.
-In the event that there are two or more applicants living the same distance from the school than random allocation will be used to determine who has priority for admission.
+Measurements for mid-year admissions will be taken from a distance calculator.
+In the event that there are two or more applicants living the same distance from the school then random allocation will be used to determine who has priority for admission.
 This random allocation process will be independently supervised.

 a) ‘Looked-after child’.
 This is a child who is (a) in the care of a Local Authority or (b) being provided with accommodation by a Local Authority in exercise of their social services functions (see definition in section 22 (1) of the Children Act 1989).